 You have surely noticed that throughout my blog, I use the letters “YHVH” to refer to the Creator of the Universe, our Heavenly Father.
 His name in Hebrew is spelled יהוה.
-A common pronunciation is “Ye-ho-VAH.”
+A very accurate pronunciation is “Ye-ho-VAH.”

 While He has many titles that describe His character and attributes (God, Elohim or Mighty One, Provider, Lord and Master, Creator, etc.), He revealed that His Name is only YHVH.